About Us

 LMFT (135430)

-I am a Licensed Marriage and Family Therapist with a Bachelor’s in Liberal Arts and a Master’s in Clinical Psychology with an emphasis in Community Psychology from Antioch University Los Angeles.
+I am a Licensed Marriage and Family Therapist with a Bachelor of Liberal Arts degree and a Master of Clinical Psychology with an emphasis in Community Psychology from Antioch University, Los Angeles.

 My experience encompasses over 15-years of working with children, adolescents, and adults providing psychoeducation, social services, and direct mental health therapy in both English and Spanish.
 I’ve successfully treated clients from different ethnic, cultural, sexuality and gender, religious and socioeconomic backgrounds.